 Volcanoes can form tsunamis through two mechanisms.
 Either they collapse or they eject matter with such strength that they uplift the water.
 In the first case, land-based volcanoes can also cause tsunamis, if they are very close to the sea.

 If you’ve ever thrown a pebble into the water, you’ve seen that it creates ripples.
-The meteorite is kind of the same thing, except it creates huge ripples.
+The meteorite works in pretty much the same way, except it creates huge ripples.
 This kind of tsunamis are really rare, but there is an instance in 1958 where such a wave was created by rockfall in Lituya Bay, Alaska.

 Why tsunamis are so dangerous